markdibarry/game-dialog/README.md

 ## goto

 By default, the reader starts at the first section in the file.
-If you have more than one section, it's important to connect them otherwise the dialog will exit at the end of the current section.
-To connect them, type an open square bracket, the keyword `goto`, the neme of the section you want to "go to", and a closing square bracket:
+If you have more than one section, it's important to connect them otherwise the dialog script will exit at the end of the current section.
+To connect them, type an open square bracket, the keyword `goto`, the name of the section you want to "go to", and a closing square bracket:

 ```gamedialog
 --Greeting--